wp-plugins/php-code-widget/readme.txt

 Really.

 This widget has no bugs, it's about the simplest widget one can possibly make.
-Any errors coming out of the "execphp,php" file are errors in code you put into one of the widgets.
+Any errors coming out of the "execphp.php" file are errors in code you put into one of the widgets.
 The reason that it shows the error being in the execphp.php file is because that is where your code is actually being run from.